ottocoon/datafund-03-analproj/README.md

 Note your operating system and provide the exact commands and process you used on your machine.
 You do not have to provide commands for other operating systems.

+Add a .gitignore file to your project to exclude the virtual environment folder, your .vscode settings folder, and any other files that do not need to be committed to GitHub.

 #### 2. Import Project Packages

 Organize your project imports following conventions.